-From cheering on the Tide at sporting events to dancing around campus, our beloved mascot is a key component of tradition on campus.
-Learn more about his story and look for Big Al during Bama Bound for your first official photo!
+From cheering on the Crimson Tide at sporting events to dancing around campus, our beloved mascot is a key component of tradition on campus and dates back to 1930.
+Learn more about his story and look for Big Al anywhere you may see him on campus!
+You never know… you may just run into him!

 In the 1979 Sugar bowl, Alabama presented the Big Al elephant mascot for the first time.
 However, the University had been associated with the elephant since the 1930 season.